Customer Engagement

 Written by Anastasiia Khlystova

-If you’ve been in the SaaS business for at least a couple of months, you should already have a pretty good grasp of how your customer journey looks like.
+If you’ve been in the SaaS business for at least a couple of months, you should already have a pretty good grasp of what your customer onboarding experiences look like.
 Every touchpoint and every interaction from the first Google ad to yet another account upgrade is a small brick that keeps the whole construction together.

-And client onboarding holds a very special place in this product adoption process.
-While marketers are trying to attract the right kind of people and sales reps are trying to sell your product on top of their ability, lots of customers will still be churning during the onboarding stage.
+And customer signs hold a very special place in this product adoption process.
+While marketers are trying to attract the right kind of people and sales reps are trying to sell your product at the top of their ability, churn rates will still be growing during the onboarding stage.

 People won’t stick to the product if they don’t know how to use it.
 And honestly, it’s more disappointing to lose clients who already clicked the ‘sign up’ button.
 So, how do you build an effective SaaS onboarding checklist that takes all minor details into account?
 Let’s elaborate on this further.